-There’s many options for containers to sow into including plastic punnets (4, 6 or 8 cells), small tube stock pots, jiffy pots, coco pellets, recycled containers, eg yoghurt containers, egg cartons, toilet rolls, old plastic drink bottles (add drainage holes) or use a pot maker and make your own recycled pots.
+There’s many options for containers to sow into including plastic punnets (4, 6 or 8 cells), small tube stock pots, jiffy pots, coco pellets, recycled containers, eg yoghurt containers, egg cartons, toilet rolls or old plastic drink bottles (add drainage holes).

-If re-using plastic punnets or pots wash well before use in warm water, with eucalyptus oil or other natural cleaner, to ensure they are free or any bacteria or diseases
+If re-using plastic punnets or pots wash well before use in warm water with natural cleaner, to ensure they are free of any bacteria or diseases

 Have your seeds ready (make sure they’re suitable for the current season) and read packets for growing information.
 To germinate (or sprout) all seeds require warmth, moisture, oxygen and some also require other factors to overcome dormancy, eg water, fire, stomach acids/partial digestion by animals/birds, time, temperature change, harsh scratching.
 The seed packet will have any special instructions to follow for this.
 If the seeds need to be soaked overnight you will need to arrange this the day before sowing…